Sixth Grade Course of Study

 Reading

-Literature read in the sixth grade includes The Candymakers, The Jungle Book, Geography Matters in Ancient Egypt, The Voyage of the Dawn Treader, The Bronze Bow, and Peak.
+Literature read in the sixth grade includes The Candymakers, The Jungle Book, The Voyage of the Dawn Treader, The Bronze Bow, and Peak.

 Mathematics